-Experiment with enrichment toys and find out what your bird enjoys the most.
-You may wish to have an assortment of toys that can be rotated on a daily or weekly basis to keep the bird from getting bored.
-Some birds may appear frightened of new items in their environment.
-If this is the case with your bird, new toys should be introduced slowly to allow the bird to become accustomed to their presence over time.
+When trying to figure out what toys to offer your bird, experiment with enrichment toys to find out what your bird enjoys.
+You can offer your bird an assortment of toys that can be rotated on a daily or weekly basis to keep the bird from getting bored.
+When offered new toys, some birds are frightened of new items in their environment.
+New toys should be introduced slowly to allow birds to acclimate to them over time.

 How often should I clean my bird's toys?

 The following is a general guideline for minimum suggested cage sizes.
-Sizes will vary depending on the size of the bird.
-Remember that, with cages, bigger is better!
+Sizes vary depending on the size of the bird.
+In general, with cages, the bigger the better!

 2 ft x 2 ft x 3 ft (60 cm x 60 cm x 90 cm)